-Eric Stewart was the driving force behind the creation and successful establishment of Strawberry Studios in Stockport where he honed his skills to become a world class engineer and producer.
+Stepping up to the helm as resident engineer and producer, Eric Stewart was the driving musical force behind the creation and successful establishment of Strawberry Studios in Stockport.

-The facility was originally called Inter-City Studios, above a music store in the town centre and in 1968 it was bought by Peter Tattersall, former road manager to Billy J. Kramer and the Dakotas.
+The facility was first named Inter-City Studios, and located above a music store in the town centre and in 1968 it was bought by Peter Tattersall, former road manager to Billy J. Kramer and the Dakotas.

 Graham Gouldman and my company Kennedy Street Enterprises injected further capital into Strawberry and became stakeholders.